Litigation Tracker

 Most of the following cases challenge the Administration’s revocation of bargaining rights and OPM’s guidance.
 Plaintiffs generally argue that the EO violates the First Amendment because it was issued in retaliation for the Plaintiffs’ filing of lawsuits and grievances challenging various Trump Administration actions.
 The Plaintiffs also challenge the EO as ultra vires and argue that it violates the Fifth Amendment’s Procedural Due Process Clause, Takings Clause, and Equal Protection Clause.
 In addition, the Government has filed two actions, the last two cases listed below, that seek declaratory judgments saying that the unions’ contracts are rescinded by the March 27 EO.

 American Federation of Government Employees AFL-CIO v.
 Noem, Case No. 2:25-cv-00451 (W.D.
 Wa.)
 Plaintiffs argue that termination of a negotiated union contract that protects approximately 47,000 Transportation Safety Officer (TSOs) (1) constitutes unconstitutional retaliation against AFGE for exercising its right to advocate for federal workers, (2) violates Fifth Amendment due process, and (3) violates the Administrative Procedure Act.
 On June 2, 2025, the district court granted a preliminary injunction.
 On August 13, the court denied defendants’ motion to dismiss.
+The court has set a three-day bench trial for September 14, 2026.
+On October 17, the court reassigned the case to Judge Jamal Whitehead.

 National Treasury Employees Union v Trump, Case No. 1:25-cv-00935 (D.D.C.), 25-5157 (D.C.
 Cir.)
 On April 28, 2025, the district court granted a preliminary injunction.
 On May 16, the D.C.
 Circuit granted the Government’s request for a stay pending appeal.
 On July 16, the D.C.
 Circuit denied the motion for rehearing en banc.